Sn3akySqu1d/Envirotector/Journal.md

 # After finishing

 I decided I will also solder a 3.7V lipo to the XIAO so it can be portable and added an auto-sleep feature to the screen aswell as a keychain hole.
 You can wake the screen by pushing in the rotary encoder.
+I updated the BMP180 footprint and the case to accomadate the breakoutboard rather than just the small component.

 Summary dates and times:
 2/7 2 hours